 - The M.S.
 Thesis Option (Plan A) program helps students develop into researchers.
 Coursework is no longer the primary focus, and students learn how to create, plan, and carry out independent research. - The M.S.
 Non-Thesis Option (Plan B) program guides students in the acquisition of professional expertise beyond the undergraduate degree.
 While the program requires a research "special project," students in this option are not as likely to develop the independent research skills acquired through the experience of completing a thesis.
-Consequently, the Non-Thesis Masters is not adequate preparation for continuation into a Ph.D. program. - The Ph.D. program prepares students to be an expert in their fields.
-Earning a Ph.D. involves mastering a field of study and increasing the knowledge and understanding in that field through the completion of a dissertation that makes a contribution to the existing research.
+Consequently, the Non-Thesis Masters is not adequate preparation for continuation into a Ph.D. program. - The extramural M.S. program provides working adults in the Chicago area the opportunity to complete a non-thesis M.S. degree (Plan B) by taking courses online or at off-campus locations such as the Morton Arboretum.
+These courses are offered by faculty and affiliates of NRES.
+For further information, contact Dr. Don Briskin at 217/244-1115 or dbriskin@illinois.edu. - The Ph.D. program prepares students to be an expert in their fields.
+Earning a Ph.D. involves mastering a field of study and increasing the knowledge and understanding in that field through the completion of a dissertation that makes a contribution to existing research.